-When a drug user is speaking about being dope sick, he or she is referring to the withdrawal symptoms from coming off of drugs.
+When a drug user talks about being dope sick, he or she is referring to the withdrawal symptoms from coming off of drugs.
 Most users consider dope sickness a product of detoxing from opiates, although others may use the term when describing withdrawal from other substances.
-The symptoms of withdrawal encompass emotional and physical changes that can last anywhere from a few days to over a month, depending on the user, their substance of choice and how much they were accustomed to taking.
+The symptoms of withdrawal encompass emotional and physical changes that can last anywhere from a few days to over a month, depending on the user, their substance of choice, and how much they were accustomed to using.

 The Physical Withdrawal Symptoms of Being Dope Sick

 Harvard Medical School lists many symptoms of opiate withdrawal, including: